What is AWS?

 Cloud computing has revolutionized the world of computing and IT, bringing about significant changes and advancements.
 Before the advent of cloud technology, businesses faced numerous challenges in terms of scalability, redundancy, and server provisioning.
 To establish a digital presence, companies had to invest heavily in purchasing their own hardware, servers, data centers, and hiring staff to manage them.
 This posed a significant barrier, particularly for start-ups and cash-strapped businesses, as they struggled to gather enough capital to launch websites or build databases.

-However, the introduction of cloud computing has completely transformed this landscape.
-Companies now have the option to trade capital expenses for variable expenses, eliminating the need for upfront investments in expensive hardware and infrastructure.
+Companies now can trade capital expenses for variable expenses, eliminating the need for upfront investments in expensive hardware and infrastructure.
 This shift towards variable expenses has empowered businesses of all sizes, allowing them to allocate financial resources more efficiently and effectively.
 By leveraging cloud infrastructure, companies can benefit from massive economies of scale, as cloud providers can optimize their resources to serve multiple clients simultaneously.

 Cloud computing also enhances speed and agility in IT operations.
-With on-demand access to resources, businesses can quickly deploy and provision servers, launch new applications or websites, and respond rapidly to changing market demands.
+With on-demand resource access, businesses can quickly deploy and provision servers, launch new applications or websites, and respond rapidly to changing market demands.
 This increased agility enables companies to bring products and services to market faster, providing a competitive edge in today’s fast-paced business landscape.

 Furthermore, the cloud allows businesses to focus on what truly matters - their core competencies and objectives.
 By offloading infrastructure management and maintenance to cloud providers, companies can free up valuable time and resources that can be redirected towards innovation, developing new features, and improving customer experiences.
 This shift enables companies to concentrate on strategic initiatives that drive their growth and success.

-Amazon was the first company to market cloud infrastructure services when they launched Amazon EC2 in 2006.
-They had a monopoly on this service until competitors like Microsoft and Google responded with their cloud infrastructure services in 2008.
+Amazon was the first company to market cloud infrastructure services when it launched Amazon EC2 in 2006.
+They monopolized this service until competitors like Microsoft and Google responded with their cloud infrastructure services in 2008.

 2002 - The platform was launched